- The Magi – The Wise still Seek the Savior

 Who were the Magi?

-Notice by inspiration Matthew calls them the Magi (Magos).
-This Persian word refers to a class of wise men, often referring to a privy council of men to political rulers (Dan.
-2:48).
-Historically, these men classify as Zoroastrian priests who looked at religious signs and divination to determine a course of action.
+Notice that by inspiration, Matthew calls them the Magi (Magos).
+This Persian word refers to a class of wise men, often referring to a privy council of men to political rulers (Daniel 2:48).
+Historically, these men were classified as Zoroastrian priests who looked at religious signs and divination to determine a course of action.
 They worked with the Persian kings to help guide them.
-Outside of Persia, the sense of this word leans toward magicians or astrologers dominating the meaning (i.e., Simon the Magos, Acts 8:9-24).
+Outside of Persia, the word’s meaning leans toward magicians or astrologers dominating the meaning (i.e., Simon the Magos, Acts 8:9-24).

-Despite not labeling them Gentiles, the gospel record intrigues the reader to notice them as the first non-Jewish seekers of the Lord Jesus without prejudice.
-The book of Matthew often offers a more compassionate contextual reference for Gentiles like the Centurion (Matt.
+These wise men seek the Savior who was born.
+The Scriptures notice them as the first non-Jewish seekers of the Lord Jesus without any prejudice – not labeling them Gentiles.
+Interestingly, the book of Matthew often offers a more compassionate contextual reference for Gentiles like the Centurion (Matt.
 8:8) and the Canaanite woman (Matt.
-15:22) rather than labeling them only a Gentile.
+15:22) rather than just labeling them Gentile.

 In English, we see the Latin plural of Magi.
 Think of Alumnus and Alumni or Cactus or Cacti where the plural sense has the “i” at the end.
-In church history, they were not just three but a dozen or more individuals who came to worship.
-Since they traveled with meaningful gifts and were wise men of some importance, they had an entourage of people traveling with them.
+In church history, not just three but a dozen or more individuals came to worship.
+Wise men of importance traveling with meaningful gifts had an entourage of people traveling with them.
 So, the threeness of the wise men refers to their gifts rather than the number in the group.

 Who was Herod?